koenderks/aRtsy/README.md

 #### Chladni figures

 This function draws [Chladni](https://en.wikipedia.org/wiki/Ernst_Chladni) figures on the canvas.
 It works by generating one or multiple sine waves on a square matrix.
 You can provide the waves to be added yourself.
+After generating the waves it is possible to warp them using a [domain warping](https://www.iquilezles.org/www/articles/warp/warp.htm) technique.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/chladnis/2021-11-12.png' width='250' height='250'>